FranckMauconduit/MRI-packages-siemens/PASTeUR-package/PASTeUR-package.md

 We are currently working on the implementation of a XA60 version of the PASTEUR package.

+PASTeUR in VE12U-AP04: For 7T Terra systems that need to be ugraded with the new application pack VE12U-AP04-F34, we are able to provide a new version of the PASTeUR package.

 ## Information

 - Availability: Ultra high field Siemens MRI systems (7T and above)